mikemyl/algorithms-stanford/assignment2_quicksort_count_comparisons/Readme.md

 # Programming Assignment 2 - QuickSort Count Comparisons

-In this first programming assignment we are given [this](app/assignment_2.txt) long list of integers and our goal is to sort them using quick sort.
+In the second programming assignment we are given [this](app/assignment_2.txt) long list of integers and our goal is to sort them using quick sort.
 More specifically, we should evaluate three different choices for the pivot element of the partition subroutine:
 - Use the first element as the pivot